 The goal of the advice is to objectively and sufficiently inform the client about utilisation of the advisory services so that they can make an independent decision about how to proceed.

 In the case of representation, the client will be provided with high-quality representation in compliance with counselling and representation standards.

 The legal advice and representation is free of charge and is also carried out in the clients’ native language, if necessary through the use of interpreters provided by BBU GmbH.

-The task of repatriation counselling is to inform foreigners who are interested in leaving the country or obliged to do so about the possibility of voluntarily returning to their country of origin.
+The task of return counselling is to inform foreigners who are interested in leaving the country or obliged to do so about the possibility of voluntarily returning to their country of origin.
 Asylum seekers in proceedings under the Dublin III Regulation will be informed about a possible voluntary transfer to the responsible EU Member State.
 Clients should be able to make an independent and fully informed decision about their departure.
 Voluntary repatriation (also in implementation of corresponding EU standards) always has priority over an obligation to leave the country enforced by the authorities.

-The tasks of repatriation counselling include:
+The tasks of return counselling include:

-Most of the repatriation counsellors working at BBU GmbH themselves come from one of the countries of origin of their clients, bring this experience to bear in their work, and mostly advise their clients in their mother tongue.
+Most of the return counsellors working at BBU GmbH themselves come from one of the countries of origin of their clients, bring this experience to bear in their work, and mostly advise their clients in their mother tongue.
 With many years of experience, they are professionals in their field who want to provide their clients with the best and most reliable support to enable them to return home.